crackofdusk/eleventy-sample/about.md

 ---
 title: About
 ---
 This is the "About" page.
-There should be a rich text editor for this section, but it does not work?
+There should be a rich text editor for this section, but it does not work.
+Maybe the documentation is outdated.